 II.
 Aegean: This is a Lydian scale.
 It focusses a bit more on the lower notes.
 In combination with the Lydian character, the result is a beautiful dreamy and warm sound.
 There's something mysterious about Lydian as well.
 This scale is suitable for any player who wants to explore the dreamy side of this beautiful instrument in addition to regular playing.

 III.
 Oxalis: Oxalis is a variation of major that focuses more on the ‘high end’.
 It's a sparkling, fresh sound that brings on a cheerful character.
 Oxalis is especially suitable for the player who is looking for a mood with cheerful, light-hearted atmospheres.
+This scale rarely occurs.

 In addition to major and minor - the benchmark in Western music - also scales exist that were originated in other cultures.
 For example, from the Middle East or Asia.